RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/evolve-serverless-services.md

 > NOTE: The RSS and memory usage of any app, including Quarkus, will vary depending your specific environment, and will rise as the application experiences load.

 Make sure the app works.
-In a new CdeReady Workspaces Terminal run:
+In a new CodeReady Workspaces Terminal run:

 `curl -i http://localhost:8080/hello; echo`